Pain Control at the End of Life

 Most importantly, friends and family need to put any conflicts aside during a person's last days of life.
 Reassurance and forgiveness are some of the most powerful pain relievers ever utilized.

 Doctors can also prescribe anti-anxiety medications such as Valium (diazepam) to calm nerves, or antidepressants such as Prozac (fluoxetine) to lift spirits, if needed.
 Ambien (zolpidem) can help patients rest through the night, a hard thing to do when nurses are checking vital signs around the clock.
-Doctors have recently recognized that anxiety can be a symptom of a treatable physical problem such as low blood sugar or thyroid trouble.
+Doctors have recognized that anxiety can be a symptom of a treatable physical problem such as low blood sugar or thyroid trouble.
 In many cases, simply treating these problems will greatly relieve a patient's anxiety.

 Whether a patient is in a hospital, a nursing facility, or the family home, there are many options for pain relief.
 Drugs are only one part of the picture, Dahl says.
 Ice, massages, music, relaxation techniques, and guided imagery can all help relieve pain and reduce the need for medications.
 It's worth noting that even the venerable M.D.
 Anderson Cancer Center in Houston offers massage and acupuncture for pain relief.